likicv/usysml-test-cases/README.md

 paresable by the full SysML v2 implementation.
-The reverse is not true: because uSysML implementation is limited, the full SysML v2 specification includes many features outside of the scope of uSysML.
-It follows that more complete SysML v2 models would not be necessarily parseable by the uSysML implementation.
+The reverse is not true: because uSysML implementation is limited, the full SysML v2 specification includes many features outside of the scope of uSysML, general SysML v2 models would not be necessarily parseable by the uSysML implementation.

 The following references are used in this work:
 - Kernel Modeling Language (KerML) (‘1-Kernel_Modeling_Language.pdf’)